lucafornerone/network-default-gateway/README.md

 It includes runtime-specific code for Bun, Deno, and Node, along with OS-specific code.
 Both types of code are only loaded when necessary, ensuring minimal impact on performance.

+## How it works

+This package retrieves the default gateway by spawning OS-level commands, which are available by default on each system and require no additional installation.
+Specifically:

+- Linux: `ip`
+- macOS: `route`  and `ifconfig`
+- Windows: PowerShell’s `Get-NetRoute` and `Get-NetIPAddress`

+The commands are spawned through the active runtime.
+Specifically:

+- Bun: `Bun.spawn`
+- Deno: `Deno.Command`
+- Node: `spawn` from `child_process`

+The output of these commands is parsed into `JSON` (on Linux and Windows) or processed using `grep` and `awk` (on macOS), ensuring a consistent key–value structure for all retrieved information.

 It is ESM-only and fully written in TypeScript.
 It is available on JSR and npm.

 ## Works on